DaXcess/LCVR-Controller-Profiles/README.md

 # LCVR Controller Profiles

 > [!WARNING]
-> This repository is deprecated, and the functionality for controller profiles will be removed in a future LCVR update
+> This repository is deprecated, please use the built in keybind options to change controls for Lethal Company VR

 This repo contains a list of input binding overrides that can be used to make different kind of controllers work correctly with the [Lethal Company VR mod](https://github.com/DaXcess/LCVR).